nihal-baba/speed_typing_test/README.md

 # speed_typing_test
-This is a pythonn based project that allows user to test their typing speed.
+This is a python based project that allows user to test their typing speed.